About BSS Guardian™

 Step 4: Configure real-time alert and check-in workflows

-Set up emergency notification channels (mobile push, SMS, email) and the “I’m Safe” check-in flow so occupants can confirm their status to building managers and HR within seconds of an incident.
-Test alerts quarterly.
+Set up emergency notification channels (mobile push, SMS, email) with real-time alerts and the “I’m Safe” check-in flow so employees can confirm their status to building managers and HR within seconds of an incident.

 Industries and Building Types Using BSS Guardian™

-BSS Guardian™ is deployed across organizations whose responsibility for occupant safety carries regulatory, contractual, or fiduciary consequences if preparedness can’t be demonstrated.
+BSS Guardian™ is deployed across organizations whose responsibility for employee safety carries regulatory, contractual, or fiduciary consequences if preparedness can’t be demonstrated.

 Commercial real estate owners and operators use Guardian to protect tenants and meet lease-driven safety obligations across single buildings and large portfolios.
 Corporations and brands deploy the platform across distributed workforces and multi-property footprints so a consistent standard of preparedness travels with every employee.